Expression of Ideas • 20% of test

 - 3Identify which notes are relevant to that specific goal

-- 4Choose the answer fulfilling the stated purpose most directly
+- 4Choose the answer that fulfills the stated purpose most directly

 - 5Verify the answer uses information accurately from the notes